 Attention is slowly turning to the St. Patrick's Invitational at Inverness March 13-15 and to the Presidential Invitational at Seven Rivers April 4-5, but it's not too early to remind amateurs of two significant events in May at Brooksville Golf and Country Club.

 Invitations go out in about a month for the 21st annual Dogwood Invitational, according to tournament chairperson Linda Schrock.
-A field of 132 players is expected for the women's event.
+A field of 132 players is expected for this women's event.
 Chiefland's Briget Boshell, who shot 7-over-par 151 last year, is defending champion.

 Invitations will go out around April 1 for the 21st annual men's Tangerine Invitational, said tournament director Ed Carls.
 The field is expected to top out at 160 in 10 flights.